West Bengal: Festivals

 Christmas, called Bôŗodin (Great day) is perhaps the next major festival celebrated in Kolkata, after Durga Puja.
 Although Hinduism is the major religion in the state, people show significant passion to the festival.
 Just like Durga Puja, Christmas in Kolkata is an occasion when all communities and people of every religion take part.
 Large masses of people go to parks, gardens, museums, parties, fairs, churches and other places to celebrate the day.
-Surprisingly, a lot of Hindus go to Hindu-temples and the festival is celebrated there too with Hindu rituals.
+A lot of Hindus go to Hindu-temples and the festival is celebrated there too with Hindu rituals.
 The state tourism department organises a gala Christmas Festival every year in Park Street.
 The whole of Park Street is hung with colourful lights, and food stalls sell cakes, chocolates, Chinese cuisine, momo, and various other items.
 The state invites musical groups from Darjeeling and other North East India states to perform choir recitals, carols, and jazz numbers.

 Buddha Purnima, which marks the birth of Gautama Buddha, is one of the most important Hindu/Buddhist festivals and is celebrated with much gusto in the Darjeeling hills.
 On this day, processions begin at the various Buddhist monasteries, or gumpas, and congregate at the Chowrasta (Darjeeling) Mall.
 The Lamas chant mantras and sound their bugles, and students, as well as people from every community, carry the holy books or pustaks on their heads.
 Besides Buddha Purnima, Dashain, or Dusshera, Holi, Diwali, Losar, Namsoong or the Lepcha New Year, and Losoong are the other major festivals of the Darjeeling Himalayan region.

+Each year between July and August at Tarakeswar Yatra held, nearly 10 million devotees come from various part of India bringing holy water of Ganga fin order to offer it to Lord Shiva.

 Poush Mela is a popular winter festival of Shantiniketan, with performances of folk music, Baul songs, dance, and theatre taking place throughout the town.

 Ganga Sagar Mela coincides with the Makar Sankranti, and hundreds of thousands of Hindu pilgrims converge where the river Ganges meets the sea to bathe en masse during this fervent festival.